WordlessMeteor/LoL-Dragon-Change/README.md

 	- The bot adding program allows users to add bot players to already created lobbies, instead of recreating another lobby and **clearing all players**.
 Only this file is allowed to visit **unofficial** bot player information.
 2. In this program set, `check_available_bots.py` and `check_available_gameMode.py` provide the functions of checking available bot players and game modes, respectively.
 	- **Please don't create any custom lobby while the program is running**, in case unavailable lobbies may be output.
-		- Available custom lobby parameters on Chinese Live servers (gameMode, mapId):
+		- Available custom lobby parameters on Chinese Ionia server (gameMode, mapId):
 			- ("CLASSIC", 11)
 			- ("CLASSIC", 12)
 			- ("CLASSIC", 21)
 			- ("CLASSIC", 22)
 			- ("ARAM", 12)
+			- ("PRACTICETOOL", 11)
 			- ("TUTORIAL", 11)
 			- ("TUTORIAL", 12)
 			- ("TUTORIAL", 21)